October 29, 2025

 Martin Rovers, Director of Strategic Initiatives.
 Nova Scotia Power

-Moderator: Julia Muggeridge, Vice President Communications, Electricity Canada
+Moderator: Julia Muggeridge, Vice President Communications and Sustainability, Electricity Canada

 Get in Touch